Hearts Landing Ranch

 22% of California Adults CANNOT GET Mental health support

-People struggling to cope often find it difficult to put into words their complex feelings.
+More people than ever are living in quiet desperation and often find it difficult to put into words their complex feelings.
 That's where Equine-Assisted Psychotherapy comes in!

-Our biggest needs are mental health scholarships and covered space.
 We are looking for donors who want to leave a legacy, have a significant impact for generations by helping us build additional capacity.

 This is not a "riding program", Hearts Landing Ranch Programs go beyond traditional talk therapy.
 We offer individualized ground based, hands-on, solution-oriented Sessions where Participants discover root cause(s), find and practice solutions in order to move forward in their lives.
 Sessions are designed to bring about words to feelings they might have never expressed.